william251082/guitar/public_html/media/com_guitar/nodejs-joomla/README.md

 ## Authorization

-Once connected to the site, you can authenticate against the Joomla database using the request cookies.
+Once connected to the site, you can authenticate against the Joomla database using the weather cookies.
 Here's an example using Connect, assuming a pre-connected `joomla` object:

 	var connect = require('connect');